marialyk77/Coffee-Rewards/README.md

 **1. Reliable:**  The dataset shows **signs of inaccuracies** and **incompleteness**, with potential bias issues that could impact the overall analysis.

-- **Age Distribution Bias:** The age distribution of customers is skewed, with older segments (Late Career + Retirement) making up over 60% of the sample, while younger segments (Young Adults + Early Career) account for only 16%.
-This suggests a sampling bias, as the dataset might overrepresent older customers, potentially leading to inaccurate conclusions about customer behavior across different age groups.
+- **Age Distribution Imbalance:** The age distribution of customers is skewed, with older segments (Late Career + Retirement) making up over 60% of the sample, while younger segments (Young Adults + Early Career) account for only 16%.
+This uneven representation of age groups could influence the results and lead to inaccurate conclusions about customer behavior across different age groups.

 - **Unrealistic Age Entries:** The dataset includes entries for customers aged 90-118, with missing data for customers aged 118 and some potential outliers aged 100-101.
 While these may not be typos, the unrealistically high age of customers (e.g., purchasing coffee at such ages) raises data quality concerns.